To open long positions on GBP/USD, you need:

 I recommend for review:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates market uncertainty with the succeeding direction.
+Trading is carried out higher in the area of 30 and 50 moving averages, which indicates an attempt by the bulls to pull the market to their side again.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakthrough of the upper border of the indicator in the area of 1.3630 will lead to a new wave of growth for the pound.
-A breakout of the lower boundary at 1.3575 will increase the pressure on the pair.
+A breakthrough of the upper border of the indicator in the area of 1.3290 will lead to a new wave of growth of the pound.
+A breakout of the lower border of the indicator in the area of 1.3207 will increase the pressure on the pair.

 Description of indicators